Hey, robot! An investigation of getting robot's attention through touch: Results

 \subsection{Which reaction was the most appropriate?}

 The main result consists in the assessment of the four reaction types by the participants.
 A summary is in Table~\ref{tab:experiments-result} below.
 For the Nao robot, the preferred reaction type was B---the touched hand moving back and the other hand moving forward.
 For the Pepper, the preferred reaction was the touched hand moving back and the other hand remaining still.
 Taking both robots together, the reactions involving the touched hand moving backward (A, B) were preferred over those where the touched hand moved forward (C, D).
 We performed a $\chi^2$ test comparing the number of A and B together versus C and D with the expected probability distribution 0.5 for each.
-The result ($\chi^2 = 2.3$, $df=1$, $p=0.13$) is marginally significant.
+The result did not yield statistical significance ($\chi^2 = 2.3$, $df=1$, $p=0.13$).

 Further, we evaluated the free text answers from the questionnaires where the participants commented on their choices.
 Most participants advocated their choice that the chosen reaction was the most natural, appropriate, or logical to them.
 Some mentioned that this is what ``they would do'' in such a context.
 Some participants reported that the most natural reaction depends on the context.
 If unexpectedly touched by a stranger (our case), a more defensive reaction (A,B) is expected.
 If the robot was touched by a friend and not taken by surprise, reaction involving movement toward the participant (C or D) would be natural.
 There were also some qualitative differences between the words the two participant groups used, which could be attributed to the different robot size.
 For the Nao robot, some participants that opted for C or D reported that they found the reactions A or B too fearful---the robot appears frightened and unfriendly and does not want to interact with them.
 Reactions C and D were found more interactive and friendly by some.
 For the Pepper group, the word ``aggressive'' or its synonyms was more present in the dictionary, mostly in relation to assessing reactions C or D that involved forward movements toward the participant.